YTWANGP/azure-iiot-opc-vault-service/app/XamarinClient/readme.md

 - Connect to an OPC UA server with administrator to create CSR and send new request to azure-iiot-opc-vault-service.

-- Dowload new certificate and issuer from azure-iiot-opc-vault-service and push to OPC UA server.
+- Download new certificate and issuer from azure-iiot-opc-vault-service and push to OPC UA server.

 ## How to build and run the sample in Visual Studio on Windows